Divorce in Francoist Spain and the democratic transition: Democratic transition period (1975—1982)

 The issue of passing divorce legislation came to a head in 1981, pitting the Catholic Church more visibly against Spain's leftist elements.
 The new Pope, John Paul II, appointed a conservative Nuncio in Madrid who would speak much more openly about his political opposition to government reforms on the issue.
 At the same time UCD Minister of Justice Iñigo Cavero was replaced by the more liberal social democrat Francisco Fernández Ordóñez who altered the text of the proposed bill in order to make it be more liberal, despite opposition from Christian democrats who preferred Fernández Ordóñez's text.
 Fernández Ordoñez famously announced during the debate, "We cannot prevent marriages breaking up, but we can prevent suffering from broken marriages." ("No podemos impedir que los matrimonios se rompan pero sí podemos impedir el sufrimiento de los matrimonios rotos".)
 Because of his support for the passage of the law, his fellow ministers asked for his resignation.
 Ana María Pérez del Campo, the president of a feminist organization, said of the Fernández Ordoñez's actions, "The Church offered fierce resistance.
 The minister always remained firm and Suarez also.
 We must thank the UCD the law that was considered in Europe as one of the most progressive and was agreed with us."
 The divorce issue would split UCD, harming them going into the 1982 elections.
 The Catholic Church predicted that the passage of the law would result in 500,000 divorces during the first year of legalization.

 The divorce law passed the Congreso de Diputados on 22 June 1981 and became official on 7 July 1981.
 Law 30/1981, the divorce law, passed by a vote of 162 to 128, with seven abstentions.
 At the time of its passage, the divorce law required cause.
 This included reasons such as alcoholism, infidelity or abandonment of the home.
 Spouses were required to undergo a judicial review before being allowed to apply for a divorce.
-A couple needed not to been cohabiting for more than a year when they filed.
+A couple needed not to have been cohabiting for more than a year when they filed.
 After having the judicial separation, they could then not cohabit for another year.
 At that stage, the couple were allowed to ask for a divorce.
 The process was designed to make divorce difficult to obtain.
 The law entered into force on 9 August 1981.
 Despite the divorce law making national news, most Spaniards were indifferent to the law's passage.